Hundred Days: Military mobilisation

-During the Hundred Days both the Coalition nations and Napoleon mobilised for war.
+During the Hundred Days the Coalition nations as well as Napoleon mobilised for war.
 Upon re-assumption of the throne, Napoleon found that Louis XVIII had left him with few resources.
 There were 56,000 soldiers, of which 46,000 were ready to campaign.
 By the end of May the total armed forces available to Napoleon had reached 198,000 with 66,000 more in depots training up but not yet ready for deployment.
 By the end of May Napoleon had formed L'Armée du Nord (the "Army of the North") which, led by himself, would participate in the Waterloo Campaign.

 For the defence of France, Napoleon deployed his remaining forces within France with the intention of delaying his foreign enemies while he suppressed his domestic ones.
 By June he had organised his forces thus: